Captain Marvel Confirmed To Lead The MCU Moving Forward

 — Comicbook.com (@ComicBook) March 15, 2019

 Other major players to look out for in Phase 4 include the Guardians of the Galaxy (Star-Lord, Gamora, Mantis, Drax, Groot, Rocket), Doctor Strange, Black Widow, Spider-Man, and Black Panther.
 The third GOTG flick has been confirmed with James Gunn back at the helm after being fired.
 Spider-Man: Far From Home will kick off Phase 4 on July 5, with a solo Black Widow film also in pre-production.
-There is no confirmed release date for a second Doctor Strange or Black Panther film but Marvel Studios is set to announce the plan for the upcoming years after the debut of Avengers: Endgame.
+There is no confirmed release date for a second Doctor Strange or Black Panther film, but Marvel Studios is set to announce the plan for the upcoming years after the debut of Avengers: Endgame.

 Captain Marvel is set to appear in Avengers: Endgame on April 26.